OSHA 10 Legal Information

-OSHA-compliant*.
+OSHA Aligned*.
 I-CAB Recognized. *Because OSHA 10 is only required in the following states (CT, MA, MO, NY, NV, RI, WV), we have created an OSHA 10 equivalent course for employees working in construction in the remaining 43 states.
 Even in those 43 states, it is ultimately up to the employer to decide whether they require the official OSHA 10 or if an equivalent version will do.
-This OSHA 10 Equivalent course is OSHA-compliant in the areas that do not require the official course and is designed to familiarize workers with OSHA standards as well as safety and health hazards common to the workplace.
+This OSHA 10 Equivalent course is OSHA Aligned in the areas that do not require the official course and is designed to familiarize workers with OSHA Requirements as well as safety and health hazards common to the workplace.
 A paper wallet card is made available immediately upon successful completion.
 Plastic wallet cards can also be mailed for an additional nominal fee.

 Safety training is an investment.
 That is why hundreds of companies and individuals all over the world trust the Hard Hat Training Series for their online training needs.
 Our unique online training program has been fine tuned to provide you with the best training experience possible.